rubra-ai/rubra/README.md

 - [llama.cpp](https://github.com/rubra-ai/tools.cpp)
 - [vLLM](https://github.com/rubra-ai/vllm)

-**Note**: It is a known issue that Llama3 models (including 8B and 70B) are more prone to damage from quantization.
+**Note**: Llama3 models, including the 8B and 70B variants, are known to experience increased perplexity and a subsequent degradation in function-calling performance as a result of quantization.
 We recommend serving them with either vLLM or using the fp16 quantization.

 ## Benchmark